Warton, Lancaster: The parish of Warton

 The old parish of Warton included the townships of Borwick, Carnforth, Priest Hutton, Silverdale, Warton, Yealand Redmayne and Yealand Conyers.
 The current civil parish of Warton has boundaries established in 1935 following the division of the historic Warton with Lindeth parish and is surrounded by the civil parishes of Silverdale and Yealand Conyers to the north, Priest Hutton and Borwick to the east, and Carnforth to the south (the border following the River Keer).
 To the west, the parish extends onto the sands of Morecambe Bay.
+The parish includes Warton Crag, a limestone hill immediately north of the village.
+It is protected as a nature reserve by multiple organisations, and has archaeological remains which have been identified as an Iron Age hill fort or an earlier structure.
+The southern boundary of the parish follows the River Keer as far as Kellet Lane just east of the M6 motorway; the eastern boundary skirts to the west of Tewitfield, and the northern boundary passes through Hyning Scout Wood before joining Morecambe Bay along the outflow from Leighton Moss, just south of Jenny Brown's Point.

+The lake, formerly a gravel pit, at Pine Lake leisure park in the east of the parish, is the site of Mourholme castle, recorded in 1216, which gives its name to the local history society covering Warton.